Championing Access to Care

-The Leukemia & Lymphoma Society (LLS) is dedicated to helping African Americans with myeloma access the treatment and care they need and improving quality of life.
-LLS provides free tools and resources to help patients and caregivers navigate the treatment landscape more effectively and cope with the disease.
+LLS is dedicated to helping Black Americans with myeloma access the treatment and care they need to survive and thrive and improving quality of life.
+We provide trusted, free tools and resources to help patients and caregivers navigate the treatment landscape more effectively and cope with the disease.
+See our Commitment.

 - Trained myeloma Community Outreach Volunteers build relationships with trusted community-based organizations and plan myeloma and blood cancer education programs and other outreach activities.

-- Community education programs in collaboration with trusted partner organizations, such as churches, senior centers and libraries.
+- Community education programs in collaboration with trusted partner organizations, such as churches, senior centers, and libraries.

-- In-depth, healthcare provider-led, patient education programs that focus on resources and information relevant to myeloma patients, their families and caregivers.
+- In-depth, healthcare provider-led, patient education programs that focus on resources and information relevant to myeloma patients, their families, and caregivers.